How to Refinance Sallie Mae Loans

 However, Sallie Mae split into two companies in 2014.
 One of those companies, SLM Corporation, is still referred to as Sallie Mae, and it provides private loans.
 The other is Navient Corporation and it services federal student loans.

-While you can no longer use federal Direct Loan Consolidation to consolidate Sallie Mae loans, you can still refinance them with other lenders just as you can with any other private student loan.
-This guide will show you how to refinance Sallie Mae loans and will also explain the implications of refinancing education loans so you can decide if it makes sense for you.
+While you can no longer use Federal Direct Loan Consolidation to consolidate Sallie Mae loans, you can refinance them with other lenders just as you can with any other private student loan.
+This guide will show you how to refinance Sallie Mae loans and the implications of doing so.

 In this guide: